TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 20/John 20.4.md

 ---

-And they ran both together: and the other disciple outran Peter, and came first to the tomb;
+They both ran together.
+The other disciple outran Peter, and came to the tomb first.